 - Information in support of or refuting a settlement reached during mediation

-Conversations are not binding: Nothing said by the parties or suggested by the mediator is binding until a mutual agreement is written and signed by the parties.
-This allows parties to come to the table with an open mind and attempt to compromise because if a mutual resolution cannot be found, then nothing either party said at the mediation is binding.
+Nothing said by the parties or suggested by the mediator is binding until a mutual agreement is written and signed by the parties.
+This freedom allows parties to approach the table with an open mind and strive for a compromise.
+If they cannot find a mutual resolution, then nothing said during the mediation limits or obligates either party.

 Mediation has various benefits, but that does not mean it is a good option for every dispute or party.
 Reasons not to attempt to mediate a case include:

-The incident leading to the lawsuit involved malicious intent: While most personal injury claims result from someone else’s negligence, in some cases, they result from malicious intent.
+- The incident leading to the lawsuit involved malicious intent: While most personal injury claims result from someone else’s negligence, in some cases, they result from malicious intent.
 This means someone knowingly or intentionally injured another party through recklessness, maliciousness, or blatant disregard for human life.
-If an accident occurred because of someone’s malicious intent, you might be eligible for punitive damages, which can only be recovered during a trial.
+If someone’s malicious intent caused an accident, you might be eligible for punitive damages, which you can only recover during a trial.

 Contact Us at Goings Law Firm, LLC